someparty/someparty/source/articles/2020-01-19-mark-zuckerberg.html.markdown

 [Watch: Heavy Hearts - "Vexed" @ YouTube](https://youtu.be/ilKY0hzHGlY "#")

 Fredericton art-punk trio [Motherhood](https://motherhoodmusic.bandcamp.com/) has a few quirky new projects on the horizon.
 On March 1, the group will release *Live From Sedalia*, an EP worth of recordings which will arrive both digitally and as a limited edition VHS tape.
 The band recorded the session in March of last year in a cabin in the woods outside of Sedalia, Colorado.
 Motherhood will produce 50 vintage tapes featuring the 20-minute, four-song set.
+If your VHS deck happens to be in the shop,  you can preview at least a portion of the footage now on YouTube.

 The group will also soon take part in a direct-to-vinyl live session at Brooklyn's [Leesta Vall Sound Recordings](https://leestavall.com/).
 Motherhood will travel to the studio in early February, where they'll track one-of-a-kind, personalized recordings to a 50s-era record cutting lathe.
 You need to [pre-order](https://leestavall.com/collections/preorders/products/motherhood) one of these if you want one, as there's only so much time in a day to bang these out.
 Each will be unique.